 - Coordinate and synchronize epic-related activities with functions in sales, marketing, and other business units

 - Understand and report on progress of the epic with key stakeholders

 The Collaborative Nature of the Epic Owner Role

-An epic owner can only be effective through close collaboration with other groups in the agile enterprise.
-Thereby, they help “fill in the gaps” that often occur in organizations when the high-level initiatives ‘descend’ from the top of the organization to implementation.
+An Epic Owner can only be effective through close collaboration with other groups in the enterprise.
+They help fill in the gaps that often occur in organizations when high-level initiatives descend from the top of the organization to implementation.
 Key participants in the collaboration are highlighted in Figure 1.

-Ensuring the holistic vision, appropriate economic prioritization and consistency of epic-driven features is achievable only via close work with these key stakeholders.
+Ensuring the holistic vision, appropriate economic prioritization, and consistency of epic-driven features is achievable only through close work with these key stakeholders.